 The Mercer report looks at a range of highly practical, measurable, factors such as political stability, crime levels, economic environment, cultural/personal freedom, health services, standard of education, transport, housing and environmental cleanliness.
 Auckland scores extremely highly in these criteria.

-But these metrics alone don’t fully capture the true appeal of this city, there’s also a range of more specifically ‘experiential’ factors that we think potential migrants and shorter term visitors should take into consideration.
+But these metrics alone don’t fully capture the true appeal of this city, there’s also a range of more specifically ‘experiential’ factors that we think potential migrants and shorter term visitors should take into consideration when considering a move to Auckland.

 Auckland’s natural beauty